Term vs Whole Life Insurance

 What Is Whole Life Insurance?

-Whole life insurance, on the other hand, is a popular type of permanent life insurance that offers coverage for a lifetime.
+Whole life insurance is a popular type of permanent life insurance that offers coverage for a lifetime.

 Generally speaking, once you get a policy, it stays in effect for the rest of your life, unless you cancel it.
-The policy owner’s beneficiaries receive a lump sum payment whenever he or she passes away.
-This can offer tremendous peace of mind and may feel like a necessity if, say, you have a loved one who has a chronic health condition and/or cannot live independently.
+When the policy owner passes away, their beneficiaries receive a lump sum payment.
+This can offer peace of mind and may feel like a necessity if, say, you have a loved one who has a chronic health condition and/or cannot live independently.

-Beyond that security, whole life insurance is a more complex financial product than term life insurance.
+Whole life insurance is a more complex financial product than term life insurance.
 It’s essentially a bundled insurance policy plus savings account.
 What’s known as “cash value” is built into the policy so you are building equity.
-Part of your premium, the monthly payment, is usually diverted into a separate account; that account can earn interest and may be tapped, as a loan.
+Part of your premium (the monthly payment) is usually diverted into a separate account; that account can earn interest and may be tapped, as a loan.

 This is not the only kind of life insurance policy with a cash account attached to it.
 For those who want their cash account to grow in different ways, there are also these kinds of permanent life insurance: